Wall Street gains ground, turning higher for the week - KESQ

 AP Business Writers

-Stocks closed broadly higher on Wall Street Wednesday and pushed major indexes into the green for the week, as investors welcomed a report showing consumer confidence is holding up better than expected.
+Stocks rose on Wall Street in afternoon trading Wednesday, lifting major indexes into the green for the week as investors remain focused on stubbornly hot inflation and a potential recession.

-The S&P 500 and Nasdaq composite each rose 1.5%.
-The Dow Jones Industrial Average gained 1.6% with a lot of help from Nike, which soared after reporting better-than-expected results.
+Wall Street is worried that central banks will go too far in raising interest rates and ultimately slow the economy so much that it slips into a recession.
+That has left investors closely focused on economic updates to get a better idea of how businesses and consumers are dealing with inflation.

+Sales of previously occupied homes fell more than economists expected in November.
+The housing market has been a strong area of the economy, but has been tempered by rising mortgage rates.
+That has made an already tight housing market even more difficult for prospective homebuyers.

-The market got a boost from a report showing consumer confidence is surprisingly strong, despite inflation squeezing wallets.
-The Conference Board’s consumer confidence index rose to 108.3 in December, up from 101.4 in November.
-The sharp rebound pushed the index to its highest level since April.
+Consumer confidence is surprisingly strong, despite inflation squeezing wallets.
+The Conference Board reported Wednesday that its consumer confidence index rose to 108.3 in December, up from 101.4 in November.
+It’s a sharp rebound, pushing the index to its highest level since April.
 Last month’s figure was the lowest since July.

 “The news has delivered a kind of a sweet spot for the Federal Reserve,” said Megan Horneman, chief investment officer at Verdence Capital Management.
 “The consumer is staying relatively resilient.”